Homosexuality and Baptist churches

 The positions of the Baptist churches about homosexuality are varied.
 They range from liberal to fundamentalist or moderate Conservative and neutral.

 Basic beliefs

 There is a diversity of views of Baptist denominations on homosexuality.
-Most denominations remain conservative, believing in what they describe as 'traditional' marriage between one man and one woman.Some denominations allow local and autonomous congregations to determine their own regional policies.
+Most denominations remain conservative, believing in what they describe as 'traditional' marriage between one man and one woman.
+Some denominations allow local and autonomous congregations to determine their own regional policies.
 Some Baptist denominations supports same-sex marriage.

 Denominational positions

 Several organizations and denominations of Baptist churches have issued statements and resolutions about homosexuality.

-International denomination
+International denominations

+Fundamentalist position

+In some Independent Baptist churches, there are anti-LGBT activists.

 Conservative position

 The vast majority of Baptist denominations around the world hold a conservative view on homosexuality, like those gathered in the Baptist World Alliance.
+They only support sexuality in marriage between a man and a woman, but show sympathy and respect towards LGBT people.
+Churches thus see themselves as “welcoming, but not affirming”.
+This expression has its origin in the book Welcoming but Not Affirming: An Evangelical Response to Homosexuality published in 1998 by the American Baptist theologian Stanley Grenz.

 Liberal position

 The Association of Welcoming and Affirming Baptists is made up of Baptist churches, organizations, and individuals who welcome and affirm people regardless of sexual orientation or gender identity, and advocate for lesbian, gay, bisexual and transgender inclusion within Baptist faith communities.